Michael Durant

-Following his retirement from the military in 2001, Durant published a book detailing his experiences, was involved in public speaking engagements and founded an engineering company in Huntsville, Alabama.
-He also became politically active as a member of the Republican Party.
+In retirement, Durant published a book detailing his experiences, gave talks, and founded an engineering company in Huntsville, Alabama.
+He became politically active as a member of the Republican Party.

 Early life and military training

 Durant was born on July 23, 1961, in Berlin, New Hampshire, the son of Leon Durant and Louise (nee Boucher).
 He enlisted in the U.S. Army in August 1979; after completing basic training, he attended the Defense Language Institute.
 He was assigned to the 470th Military Intelligence Group at Fort Clayton in Panama as a Spanish voice intercept operator.
 Durant finished helicopter flight training at Fort Rucker, Alabama.
 During flight school, he flew the TH-55 trainer and UH-1 helicopters.

 U.S. Army service

-In November 1983, Durant was promoted to Warrant Officer 1, following completion of the UH-60 Blackhawk Aviators Qualification Course, and was assigned to the 377th Medical Evacuation Company in Seoul, South Korea.
-Durant flew over 150 medical evacuation missions in the UH-1 and UH-60 helicopters by 1985.
-He later moved to the 101st (Division) Aviation Battalion at Fort Campbell, Kentucky.
+In November 1983, Durant completed the UH-60 Black Hawk Aviators Qualification Course, was promoted to Warrant Officer 1, and was assigned to the 377th Medical Evacuation Company in Seoul, South Korea.
+By 1985, Durant had flown more than 150 medical evacuation missions in the UH-1 and UH-60 helicopters.
+He was later assigned to the 101st (Division) Aviation Battalion at Fort Campbell, Kentucky.
 While serving as a Chief Warrant Officer 2, he took the flight instructor's pilot course and conducted air assault missions in the UH-60.
 Durant joined the 160th Special Operations Aviation Regiment (SOAR) on August 1, 1988.
 Assigned to D Company, he performed duties as Flight Lead and Standardization Instructor Pilot.
-He participated in combat operations Prime Chance, Just Cause and Operation Desert Storm, where he was the first U.S. helicopter pilot to shoot at a SCUD missile launcher.
+He participated in combat operations Prime Chance, Just Cause, and Operation Desert Storm, where he was the first U.S. helicopter pilot to shoot at a SCUD missile launcher.